Spr19CS210/PA-Drill-Section-Writeups/Section01-Scanner/README.md

 then click commit and push.

 ### Step One - Read in the filename
 Similar to PA1 you will be reading in a file from the console.
-Begin by initializing a Scanner object as demonstrated in the example above, specifying System.in as the input stream.
-Then use the object to call next(), which will return the file name as a String.
+Begin by prompting the user for the file name by looking at PublicTestCases/pa1-inputPA1writeup.out to see the expected output.
+Now initialize a Scanner object as demonstrated in the example above, specifying System.in as the input stream.
+Use this to call next(), which will return the file name as a String.
 You can check that this was done successfully by printing out the file name.

 ### Step Two - Open the file and print each line
 Take a moment to open PublicTestCases/inputPA1writeup.in from the Package Explorer